Context card

 1962

-This is the first federal election where all First Nations men and women are eligible to vote.
+This is the first federal election where all First Nations peoples are eligible to vote.

 There are limited voting services in remote areas and on reserves.